chethiya/lds/README.md

 # lds
 Memory limits in v8 is limited to somewhere around ~1.7GB when it comes to Object and Arrays.
-LargeDS (LDS) tries to overcome this barrier by making use of Typed Arrays by defining basic datastructure like Hashtables and ArrayLists
+LargeDS (LDS) tries to overcome this barrier by making use of Typed Arrays by defining basic data structure like Hashtables and ArrayLists

 ### The Problem

  I use CoffeeScript (Node.js) extensively to analyze large data sets.
 Time to time I run out of available memory provided by v8 for JS Objects and Arrays.
  >>> ["CoffeeScript is a little language that compiles into JavaScript."](http://coffeescript.org/)

  Even in 64-bit Node.js (as of version 0.12) there is ~1.5GB memory limit.
 But this memory limit does not apply for Types Arrays.
 I don't believe this is case where we need to look for another resort like C, specially given the flexibility offered by JavaScript.

 ### What is LDS